Skip to content

 Can I visit Mandalay or Bagan on a layover at MDL? +

-Mandalay city is only realistic on a long layover of a full day or more, because the airport is 35 km out and a round trip eats two-plus hours of transit before you see anything.
-On anything under six or seven hours, stay airside.
-Bagan is not a layover at all — it is roughly 180 km away, a separate multi-hour journey.
-The travel-advisory context also means casual city exploration on a connection is not advisable.
+Mandalay city is only feasible on a very long layover — a full day or more — because the airport is 35 km out and a round trip takes a minimum of two to two-and-a-half hours in transit before you see anything.
+On anything under six or seven hours, staying airside is the sensible call.
+Bagan is not a layover option at all: it is roughly 180 km southwest of Mandalay, a separate multi-hour journey requiring an overnight stay.

 Which airlines fly internationally from Mandalay? +

-The international network is thin and points mostly at China and Thailand.
-Myanmar Airways International runs routes including Bangkok and Chiang Mai; China Eastern flies Kunming; Ruili Airlines flies Mangshi.
+The international network is thin and points mainly at China and Thailand.
+Myanmar Airways International (MAI) flies Bangkok, Chiang Mai, and Novosibirsk among its international routes.
+China Eastern operates the Kunming (KMG) link year-round; Ruili Airlines flies Mangshi (LUM).
 Most onward connections toward the West route via Bangkok or Kunming.
-Confirm your specific flight is operating a few days before departure, as Myanmar schedules shift.
+Confirm your specific flight is operating a few days before departure — Myanmar carrier schedules shift without much public notice.

 Is Mandalay airport open after the 2025 earthquake? +

 Yes.
 The March 2025 Sagaing earthquake damaged the terminal interior — walls came down and the basement flooded — and the airport closed briefly before reopening on 4 April 2025.
 It has operated normally since.
-Expect a patched building rather than a pristine one.
+The building was patched rather than rebuilt; treat descriptions of a pristine terminal with scepticism.

-Does the Myanmar conscription law affect me as a traveller? +
+Does Myanmar’s conscription law affect me as a traveller? +

-For most foreign tourists, no. The risk falls on dual nationals.
-Myanmar’s 2024 conscription law calls up men aged 18 to 35 and women aged 18 to 27, and the regime does not recognise dual citizens’ foreign passports.
-A person holding both Burmese and foreign documents can be detained, barred from leaving, or conscripted.
-If that applies to you, take published government guidance seriously before travelling.
+For most foreign tourists, the direct risk is low.
+The significant exposure falls on dual nationals.
+Myanmar’s 2024 conscription law applies to men aged 18–35 and women aged 18–27 (with the upper age extending into the forties for some professions), and the regime does not recognise dual nationals’ foreign citizenship.
+A person carrying both Burmese and foreign documents can be detained at the border, barred from leaving, or conscripted.
+If that applies to you, published government guidance — not this guide — should be your primary source before booking.

-How far in advance should I arrange everything for a Mandalay trip? +
+How far ahead should I arrange everything for a Mandalay trip? +

-Apply for the e-visa at least a week ahead — processing is officially three or more working days, but allow margin.
-Obtain clean US-dollar cash before you fly, since cards and ATMs are unreliable.
+Apply for the e-visa at least a week before departure — processing is officially three or more working days, and delays happen.
+Obtain clean, recent-series US dollar cash before you fly; cards and ATMs are unreliable for foreigners in Myanmar.
 Confirm your flight is operating a few days out, and check the US and UK travel advisories close to departure.
-This is not a trip to improvise at the gate.
+This is not a trip where improvising at the gate is a workable strategy.

 Item Detail